International Policy Network: Links to other organisations

 IPN was founded by Antony Fisher in the UK as the International Institute for Economic Research (IIER) in 1971.
-Fisher went on to found the Atlas Economic Research Foundation in the US in 1981, and from this point the IIER traded as Atlas Foundation UK.
-The organisation underwent a further rebranding in 2001, when it changed its name to IPN.
+Fisher went on to set up a think tank creating other think tanks to promote neoliberalism, and founded the Atlas Economic Research Foundation in the US in 1981, and from this point the IIER traded as Atlas Foundation UK.
+This organisation underwent a further rebranding in 2001, when it changed its name to IPN.
 In the US, the Atlas Foundation also provides training and funding to start libertarian think tanks.
-Fisher founded the influential Institute of Economic Affairs (IEA), a classical liberal think tank based in London.
+Fisher founded the influential Institute of Economic Affairs (IEA), a neoliberal think tank based in London.
 The founding director of IPN, Julian Morris, was previously director of the IEA's Environment and Technology Programme.